 In contrast, 5G brings much greater coverage with a far greater capacity for the number of nodes in a given network segment with much greater bandwidth with very low latency.
 While we have seen continuous improvements in WiFi standards (for example, the most recent 802.11ac, and another 802.11ax currently being released) that greatly improve network capabilities, we have not seen the same progress with 4G.
 So, 5G was inevitable, or it would have been the Achilles’ heel to Industry 4.0 becoming a practical reality.

-What Are the Use Cases?
+What Are the Applications?

-Within manufacturing, there are numerous use cases.
+Within manufacturing, there are numerous Applications.
 The first is where the utilization of real-time, highly granular location data from across the supply chain can be used to greatly increase efficiency and agility and reduce operational risks.
 Widespread adoption of 5G will provide manufacturers with the ability to monitor and track the location and velocity of materials and components throughout the entire supply chain.
 As a result, this technology will enable them to leverage that knowledge to improve each area of their supply chain.

 Another is the greatly increased use of sensor data to capture data about a specific characteristic.
 That may be the temperature and humidity in an area of a production facility or vehicle, the speed of a filler head in a packaging operation, the chemical composition from a laboratory device, and so forth.
 This intelligence can be used to make better real-time decisions, and even predictions about performance and trends, and it enables manufacturers to continuously monitor and fine-tune processes and to respond to events before they have a material impact on their operations (such as with predictive maintenance or predictive quality).

 Finally, an increasing part of the Industry 4.0 and IoT paradigm is the ability for machines to act intelligently with what is termed edge computing and to communicate directly with other machines to bring about a particular outcome—the so-called machine-to-machine (M2M) approach.
 Rather than the typical client/server approach, which is still foundational in cloud-computing models, this creates an interconnected web of machines, sensors, and devices that work in collaboration to optimize complex processes in real-time.
 5G becomes essential to making that model work, as do the emerging new WiFi standards.
-Ultimately, there will likely be a valid use case when improvements in performance, efficiency, and agility can be gained by leveraging real-time access and analysis (either manually or automatically) of data to minimize cost, maximize value, and mitigate risk.
+Ultimately, there will likely be a valid Applications when improvements in performance, efficiency, and agility can be gained by leveraging real-time access and analysis (either manually or automatically) of data to minimize cost, maximize value, and mitigate risk.

 How 5G Applications Will Affect Technologies